seleniumbase/SeleniumBase/README.md

 python SCRIPT.py --brave  # Use Brave browser
 ```

-Google Chrome is the default browser if not specified.
-Only unbranded Chromium and Chrome-for-Testing are installed automatically if not already installed.
+Google Chrome is the default browser.
+Only unbranded Chromium and Chrome-for-Testing get installed automatically if not already installed.

-You can also set the browser via method args, eg: `cft=True`, `use_chromium=True`, `browser="edge"`, `browser="brave"`, etc. Eg:
+The Chromium browser can also be set via method args, eg: `cft=True`, `use_chromium=True`, `browser="edge"`, `browser="brave"`, etc. Eg:

 ```python
 sb = sb_cdp.Chrome(url, use_chromium=True)